 Body believed to be missing North Carolina boy with autism found, FBI says

-Maddox Ritch's body was located near Rankin Lake Park, where he was first reported missing by his father, Ian Ritch, on Saturday.
+Maddox Ritch's body was located around 1 p.m. near Rankin Lake Park, where he was first reported missing by his father, Ian Ritch, on Saturday.
+A resident who lives in the area told FOX46 people asked authorities if they had searched a specific area near the park.

 "With heavy hearts we announce a body believed to be 6-year-old Maddox Ritch was found at approximately 1 p.m. off of Marietta Street/Old Dallas Highway in Gastonia.
 Maddox’s parents have been notified of the discovery.
 The investigation is ongoing," FBI Charlotte announced Thursday.